dstl/muc3/demo/README.md

 ...generates **[this result](http://dstl.github.io/muc3/demo/daily.html)**. (which is [this SPARQL XML results file](input/query.srx) transformed to HTML with [this XSL stylesheet](xsl/query-html.xsl)).

 Note the "pushpin" in the last column of the HTML table.
-This represents a link to extracted facts for some specific event mentioned in the report.
+This represents a link to extracted facts for some specific event mentioned (i.e. the Quintero assassination) in the report.
 It's picked out by one of the optional clauses in the query above:

 ```
  OPTIONAL {